How to Reduce Your Risk of Having a Delayed or Canceled Flight

 Try to book a nonstop instead of a connecting flight

-Even if that means an increase in airfare, the nonstop flight is the way to go.
+Even if that means an airfare increase, the nonstop flight is the way to go.
 As McGee notes, “Why double your chances of a problem if you can avoid it?”

 Schedule long layovers

-If you aren’t able to fly nonstop, add a buffer to those connections, especially if you’re traveling internationally and will need to pass through customs and security again.
+If you can’t fly nonstop, add a buffer to those connections, especially if you’re traveling internationally and need to pass through customs and security again.
 One hour won’t cut it.
 Shoot for at least two hours for domestic layovers and at least three for international flights.

 Fly in a day (or two) early

 Travel booking site Hopper advises travelers to build in days of buffer, not just hours, for any can’t-miss event or get-together, including a wedding, celebration, important business meeting, cruise ship departure, or holiday gathering.
-Why not enjoy some extra time in the destination rather than risk missing it entirely?
+Why not enjoy extra time in the destination rather than risk missing a gathering, cruise, or tour entirely?

 Book a backup flight

-Former airline pilot and spokesperson for flight tracking app FlightAware Kathleen Bangs will often proactively book a backup flight with a second airline as long as it doesn’t have a change fee and has a generous cancellation policy—such as with Southwest Airlines, which allows for cancellations up to 10 minutes before departure time.
-If you don’t end up using the backup, you can bank the flight credit for future travel.
+Former airline pilot and spokesperson for flight tracking app FlightAware Kathleen Bangs will often proactively book a backup flight with a second airline as long as it doesn’t have a change fee and has a generous cancellation policy—which is the case with Southwest Airlines, which allows for cancellations up to 10 minutes before departure time.
+If you don’t use the backup, you can bank the flight credit for future travel.

 Download the FlightAware app

-Orlando swears by this flight tracking app, which can tip travelers off to any upcoming changes often before the airline does.
+Orlando swears by the FlightAware flight tracking app, which tips travelers off to any upcoming changes, often before the airline does.
 He notes that if your flight keeps getting bumped back on the departure board, you can check FlightAware to find your aircraft on its journey.
 If it seems to be stuck at its previous departure city, you may want to start looking into alternative options for your flight.

 Stay on top of the weather